yandex-cloud/docs/en/managed-mysql/operations/cluster-create.md

 [!KEYREF MY] cluster is one or more database hosts that can have replication configured between them.
 Replication is enabled by default in any cluster consisting of more than one host: the master host accepts write requests, synchronously duplicates changes in the primary replica, and does it asynchronously in all the others.

-The number of hosts that can be created together with a [!KEYREF MY] cluster depends on the storage option selected:
+Number of hosts that can be created together with a [!KEYREF MY] cluster depends on the selected storage option:

   - When using network drives, you can request any number of hosts (from one to the limits of the current [quota](../concepts/limits.md)).
   - When using SSDs, you can create at least three replicas along with the cluster (a minimum of three replicas is required to ensure fault tolerance).
 If the [available folder resources](../concepts/limits.md) are still sufficient after creating a cluster, you can add extra replicas.